DomainDrivenArchitecture/overview/adr-provs/partial-execution.md

 We want to be able to execute single provision steps to apply partial installation / configuration.

 ### Options
-1. ClassAndFunction
+1. By CLI and specify ClassAndFunction
- - Abhängigkeiten
- - Transport von Credentials
 2. Switch on cli per parameter / mapping in code from parameter to function
 3. Per KotlinScript file
 4. Configurable in the configuration

+General points to keep in mind:
+- Dependencies
+- Transport of credentials

 ## Decision